Frequently Asked Questions

 Including green peas (a source of protein and energy) and pea fiber (a source of fiber) in one formula is not an ingredient split since they are two different ingredients.
 One ingredient is the peas themselves, whereas pea fiber comes from peas that were subjected to a process from which the fiber component was extracted.
 Including whole peas, peas, ground peas and pea flour would be considered ingredient splitting since they are the same ingredient, but given different names.

-What is the ash content of your foods?
+What is the cause of DCM?

 Does Nutrience test its pet foods on animals?